 Ok everything seems to be ok.
 We have configured an availability group which includes two replicas and synchronous replication so far.
 But maybe you have already noticed we didn’t create any listener and the reason is pretty obvious: if we refer to previous versions of SQL Server, creating a listener requires to create a corresponding CAP on the WSFC side and in our context, no cluster exists at this stage.
 So go ahead and let’s do it.
 You may refer to the Microsoft documentation to add the pacemaker cluster to the existing infrastructure.

 I didn’t expect a big change compared to my last installation for SQL Server FCI on Linux for the basics but for the integration of the AG resource it will probably be another story.
 Indeed, the declaration of the resource (ocf:mssql:ag) is completely different compared to the SQL Server FCI (ocf::sql:fci).
-In this case, we have to create a multi-state resource which may allow us to start multiples instances of the AG resource and have them on each concerned replica.
+In this case, we have to create a multi-state resource.
 Multi-state resources are specialized clone resources which may be in one of two operating modes – master and slave.
 We run exactly on the same concept with availability groups because we consider to use one primary replica (master) and at least one secondary (slave).
 According to the Microsoft documentation we have to setup meta-properties which limit the number of resource copies (on replicas) as well as the number of master resources (only one primary replica at time in our case).

 Finally, we have to create and associate a virtual IP address as follows.
 The virtual IP must run at the same location than the master resource in our case (INFINITY is mandatory here)